loweyequeue/go-game-of-life/README.md

 ## Building

 You could build this if you wanted to for some reason.
-Either a `go build -o gameoflife(.exe)`.
+Simply run `go build -o gameoflife(.exe)`.

-Another options is to use [alchemist](https://github.com/jasonverbeek/alchemist) to create an AppImage.
+**linux only!** Another options is to use [alchemist](https://github.com/jasonverbeek/alchemist) to create an AppImage.

 `alchemist build`